Designs V2- The Orchid – Insanity www.gndesigns.net

 Prof Stein Going Insane, by Demon Mew

-If the lethal text is a formulation of words that destroys the mind of anyone who reads it, rendering the reader insane and therefore incapable of communicating the text to anyone else, is it possible that, in some circumstances, politically taboo information might constitute a type of lethal text because of the institutionalized use of the madness gambit by state propaganda?
+If the lethal text is a formulation of words that destroys the mind of anyone who reads it, rendering the reader insane and therefore incapable of communicating the text to anyone else, is it possible that, in some circumstances, politically taboo information might constitute a type of lethal text because of the institutionalised use of the madness gambit by state propaganda?
 The text itself – the accidental discovery, say, of disturbing information – need not itself induce madness, although it might cause shock, anxiety, outrage and a sense of urgency.
 These responses can then be played up by the protectors of the text, using a reverse correlation: that these people, disturbed by the information they have stumbled across, only believe that information because they are disturbed – as in unbalanced, unhinged, mad.
 Since these individuals are in the process of grappling with their own belief systems, the idea that they are not quite sane is easily accepted, with the result that nothing these individuals say will be listened to.
 So whether they actually have been rendered insane, or are merely perceived as insane, the effect is the same.
 They are unable to communicate the lethal text.

 For the past half century, state propaganda has been largely successful in confining its ‘paranoid’ critics in a kind of soft psychiatric gulag, a social locked ward.
 In the wake of the Warren Commission into the assassination of President John F Kennedy, the CIA issued Directive # 1035-960, entitled ‘Countering Criticism of the Warren Commission Report’, to all operatives, recommending the use of the ‘conspiracy theory/theorist’ stereotype, and urging the avoidance of rational debate with individuals who doubted or challenged the Commission’s findings.
-In November 2001, George W Bush at the UN menacingly reissued the ‘conspiracy theory’ meme in the wake of the terrorist attacks: “Let us never tolerate outrageous conspiracy theories about the events of 9/11.”
-In 2008, Obama’s ‘Information Tsar’, Cass Sunstein refreshed the concept in an influential paper describing people who similarly criticized the report of the The National Commission on Terrorist Attacks Upon the United States as subscribers to a ‘crippled epistemology’, and called for the ‘cognitive infiltration’ of the truth movement to sow disinformation and infighting, in a renewed commitment to COINTELPRO (Counter Intelligence Program) methods.
+In November 2001, George W Bush at the UN menacingly reissued the ‘conspiracy theory’ meme in the wake of the terrorist attacks: ‘Let us never tolerate outrageous conspiracy theories about the events of 9/11.’
+In 2008, Obama’s ‘Information Tsar’, Cass Sunstein refreshed the concept in an influential paper describing people who similarly criticised the report of the The National Commission on Terrorist Attacks Upon the United States as subscribers to a ‘crippled epistemology’, and called for the ‘cognitive infiltration’ of the truth movement to sow disinformation and infighting, in a renewed commitment to COINTELPRO (Counter Intelligence Program) methods.

-The original CIA directive advises its operatives throughout the specialized classes not to engage in rational debate with any who challenge official histories.
+The original CIA directive advises its operatives throughout the specialised classes not to engage in rational debate with any who challenge official histories.
 This is what lies behind the madness gambit – the professional obligation of the journalist, teacher or doctor to exclude certain issues from normal rational discourse.
-This institutional stigmatization of unlicensed thought is aped and amplified by the unwitting population at large, who then apply it to family, friends and colleagues, turning on any of their number who try to share the news that the cave is not the world.
+This institutional stigmatisation of unlicensed thought is aped and amplified by the unwitting population at large, who then apply it to family, friends and colleagues, turning on any of their number who try to share the news that the cave is not the world.

 Now, as new evidence emerges from the Podesta emails of a DC child-trafficking, ritual abuse and snuff network, and this nightmarish pedophile-occult underground comes bubbling once more to the surface, a new schism opens up between the politically paranoid and the pacified majority.
 On Facebook and Twitter the insults fly, as moral cowards resort to the madness gambit with new exasperation.
-Professional journalism has long since ceased to function as anything but a propaganda system; investigative work is now done by unpaid citizen-journalists sifting through thousands of leaked e-mails, their efforts stigmatized as ‘fake news’ by the cover-up artists of the mainstream and obediently dismissed by an oblivious public as just more insane ‘conspiracy theories’.
+Professional journalism has long since ceased to function as anything but a propaganda system; investigative work is now done by unpaid citizen-journalists sifting through thousands of leaked e-mails, their efforts stigmatised as ‘fake news’ by the cover-up artists of the mainstream and obediently dismissed by an oblivious public as just more insane ‘conspiracy theories’.

 These catch-phrases have a long record of success in containing public knowledge of elite pedophilia and occultism.
 The journalistic term ‘moral panic’ was introduced to ridicule public outrage about Hellfire Clubs in and around London in the 1720s.
 ‘Conspiracy theory’ refreshes the tactic for the twentieth century, widening its application in an age of assassinations and false flag terror.
 In the 1990s, after repeated and widespread exposures of Satanic Ritual Abuse the UK, ‘false memory syndrome’ was launched to discredit the numerous victims and their therapists who were suddenly speaking out.

-The origins in aristocratic, corporate and political elites of organized pedophilia, occultism and sex-slavery is an open secret from de Sade’s time onwards.
-I have written about the sex-and-Satanism cult at Medmenham which briefly took over the British government in 1762-3, the origins of the Bohemian Club of San Fransisco, the acquisition of abused children by the CIA and the development of trauma-based mind control, the horrific experiences of MK-Ultra survivor Cathy O’Brien, but I have hardly scratched the surface of what is known about the organized trafficking and Sadistic abuse of children by those who rule us.
+The origins in aristocratic, corporate and political elites of organised pedophilia, occultism and sex-slavery is an open secret from de Sade’s time onwards.
+I have written about the sex-and-Satanism cult at Medmenham which briefly took over the British government in 1762-3, the origins of the Bohemian Club of San Fransisco, the acquisition of abused children by the CIA and the development of trauma-based mind control, the horrific experiences of MK-Ultra survivor Cathy O’Brien, but I have hardly scratched the surface of what is known about the organised trafficking and Sadistic abuse of children by those who rule us.
 These networks, it is apparent, have very deep roots and are entrenched throughout the power structure in the West: the various ‘scandals’, whether tagged Franklin Affair or Presidio Child-care or McMartin Preschool, Jimmy Saville or Mark Dutroux, Madeleine McCann or Jonbenet Ramsay, Praia de Luz or Pedo Island, are not anomalous or separate.
 They are glimpses into the same abyss.

 So when there’s another breach, this time via leaked email exchanges using known pedophile code, connected with restaurants displaying known pedophile symbols and promoting Sadistic and pedophilic visual and performance art, I am not surprised.
 A restaurateur’s otherwise inexplicable political influence, and frequent White House visits, should remind us of nothing more than Jimmy Saville’s visits to Buckingham Palace and access to the political elite in Britain.
-The exterior of Broadcasting House in London, after all, is adorned with these sculptures by Eric Gill.
+The exterior of Broadcasting House in London, after all, is adorned with sculptures like these by Eric Gill.

 Sculptures by Eric Gill, Broadcasting House, 1932